Vietnam.vn - Nền tảng quảng bá Việt Nam

 The French team that won the 1998 World Cup had many players of non-French origin.

 But it is not the Netherlands, but France that has the closest social ties with its former colonies.
-The 1998 World Cup winning team of France included all the best players who originated or were born in Senegal (Patrick Vieira), Ghana (Marcel Desailly), Algeria (Zinedine Zidane), Guadeloupe (Thierry Henry, Bernard Diomede, Lilian Thuram), New Caledonia (Christian Karembeu)...
+The 1998 World Cup winning team of France included all the best players of origin or born in Senegal (Patrick Vieira), Ghana (Marcel Desailly), Algeria (Zinedine Zidane), Guadeloupe (Thierry Henry, Bernard Diomede, Lilian Thuram), New Caledonia (Christian Karembeu)...
 The World Cup they brought home in 1998 was considered a great victory for both France and Europe, because at that time the far-right ideology of Jean-Marie Le Pen ("give the French team back to the French") was on the rise, threatening the political and social stability of all of Europe.

 BECOME A GLOBAL STORY

 Switzerland has never had a colony.
 But at EURO 2024, the Swiss team had 3 players of Albanian origin and players of Greek, Spanish, Chilean, Turkish, Tunisian, Dominican Republic, Cameroonian, Nigerian, Ghanaian, Senegalese, South Sudanese, and Congolese origin.
-This is the result of the migration trend in recent decades.
+This is a consequence of the migration trend in recent decades.
 For the same reason, but in the opposite direction, there were 18 players born abroad but still played for the Albanian team at EURO 2024.

 Source: https://thanhnien.vn/ca-the-gioi-dang-dung-cau-thu-nhap-tich-185241001004328584.htm